School Budget Review Committee Exhibits and Applications

 In addition to the exhibit items mentioned at the top of this page, the following templates must be completed and submitted by each district that incurred a negative unspent authorized budget balance for the most recently reported fiscal year.
 These documents are intended to provide a snapshot of the district’s past and proposed actions to the SBRC members.
 The district’s plan of correction should include reduction in expenditures of at least the same amount by which the district's unspent authorized budget balance was negative.
 A district that experiences a negative unspent balance should not assume the SBRC will grant a request for additional authority.

-In addition to the exhibits and plan of correction, the district will attach a copy of its five-year financial plan with a description of its assumptions.
+In addition to the exhibits and plan of correction, the district will also submit its five-year financial projection with a description of its assumptions.

 History of Notifications Regarding Unspent Balance Trends in Districts

 Beginning with the fiscal year 2007-08, the SBRC directed the Department to notify any district whose unspent balance trend could result in incurring a negative unspent balance in a future year if the district did not take corrective action to reverse the trend.
 The modeling tool used by the Department is not a prediction that any district will incur a negative unspent balance and does not consider if the district is intentionally reducing its unspent balance.
 Unspent balance is one-time money and generally would not be expended on recurring costs.
 However, a local district may have planned to use a portion of its unspent balance for a specific large project or purchase that would not be identified as intentional in the model.
 The model only shows a downward trend over time in the General Fund unspent authorized budget balance.
 The following spreadsheet shows the history of contacts to districts regarding downward trends and identifies those that did incur a negative unspent balance.

 Increased Enrollment, Open Enrollment Out, and LEP beyond 5 years of weighting